TomerFi/aioswitcher/README.md

 - **state** Returns the state of the device, possible values representation:
   - *aioswitcher.consts.STATE_ON*
   - *aioswitcher.consts.STATE_OFF*
-- **time_left** Returns an str value representing the time left on the device.
+- **time_left** Returns a str value representing the time left on the device.
-- **auto-off** Returns an str value representing the configured auto-off off the device.
+- **auto-off** Returns a str value representing the configured auto-off off the device.
 - **power** Returns an int value representing the current power consumption in watts.
 - **current** Returns a float value representing the electric current in amps.